bwc126/Autofab-concepts/README.md

 # Autofab-concepts
-Conceptual development and modeling of an automatic fabricator based on contemporary technology.
+Conceptual development and modeling of an Automatic Personal Fabricator (PF or Autofab) based on contemporary technology.

 Key Goals: